conocolo/CIS7FinalProject/README.md

 # CIS Final Project (Fall 2018)

 For our final project, we chose to tackle Case No. 3, The Vignere Cipher.
-Our program takes plaintext and a keyword and uses the Vigenere cipher to produce ciphertext.
-The program is written in C++ and took about 2 weeks to complete.
+The Vigenère cipher is a method of encrypting alphabetic text by using a series of interwoven Caesar ciphers, based on the letters of a keyword.
+It is a form of *polyalphabetic* substitution.
+Our program takes plaintext and a keyword from the user and utilizes the Vigenere cipher to produce ciphertext.
+Users also have the option to decrypt ciphertext that was encrypted using the Vignere cipher.
+Our program is written in C++ and took about 1 week to complete.

 ## Getting Started

 You will need a web-based IDE such as [repl](https://repl.it/) or [cpp.sh](cpp.sh).
 Copy the contents of "Project.final_version.cpp" into the IDE and compile.

 Alternatively you can clone this repository using [Git](https://git-scm.com/) and run the "Project.final_version.cpp" found in the master branch using a compiler of choice.
-We used [MinGW](https://sourceforge.net/projects/mingw-w64/) and the *g++* command
+We used [MinGW](https://sourceforge.net/projects/mingw-w64/) and the *g++* command.

 ```
 git clone https://github.com/conocolo/CIS7FinalProject/